Phonolite: Formation

 Unusually, phonolite forms from magma with a relatively low silica content, generated by low degrees of partial melting (less than 10%) of highly aluminous rocks of the lower crust such as tonalite, monzonite and metamorphic rocks.
 Melting of such rocks to a very low degree promotes the liberation of aluminium, potassium, sodium and calcium by melting of feldspar, with some involvement of mafic minerals.
-Because the rock is silica-undersaturated, it has no quartz or other silica crystals, and is dominated by low-silica feldspathoid minerals more than feldspar minerals.
+Because the rock is silica-undersaturated, it has no quartz or other silica crystals, and is dominated by low-silica feldspathoid minerals, such as nepheline, more than feldspar minerals.
+Phonolites typically form under specific conditions of low pressure and relatively high temperatures.
+The magma from which phonolites crystallize is often enriched in alkali elements, for example sodium and potassium.

 A few geological processes and tectonic events can melt the necessary precursor rocks to form phonolite.
 These include intracontinental hotspot volcanism, such as may form above mantle plumes covered by thick continental crust.
 A-type granites and alkaline igneous provinces usually occur alongside phonolites.
 Low-degree partial melting of underplates of granitic material in collisional orogenic belts may also produce phonolites.